Liangliang0116/HVACModelBasedRLMPCCEM/README.md

 ## Citation
-Please cite the papers that our codes are based on.
+Our codes are based the codes of the following papers.
+Please also cite them when possible.

 ```bib
 @article{Zhang2019BuildingHS,